EN TR

 Perception Over Addition

-Strategic mirror placement (2.4m² total) and indirect ambient lighting expanded perceived volume by 40% in user surveys.
+Strategic mirror placement (2.4m² total) and indirect ambient lighting expand perceived volume by 60% in our isovist-based perception model.
 We maintained ceiling height variation (2.4m → 2.7m at window edge) to avoid the 'capsule hotel' aesthetic.

 Design Process